ReeceRobinson/docker-jupyter-spark/README.md

 # Jupyter with Apache Spark, Scala and pySpark on Docker

-This if for people who want a friendly ipython/Jupyter browser experience for working with Apache Spark.
+This is for people who want a friendly ipython/Jupyter browser experience for working with Apache Spark.

 Included in this docker image are both pyspark and scala spark kernels so you can choose which is right for you.